cafebazaar/CafeBazaarAuth/README.md

 # Bazaar in client device

-To ensure that the Bazaar app version on the user device supports Bazaar login, use the following method:
+To ensure that the Bazaar app version on the user device supports Bazaar login and in-app storage, use the following method:

 ```
 BazaarClientProxy.isNeededToUpdateBazaar(context)